viamrobotics/docs/docs/operate/get-started/other-hardware/cpp-module.md

   This prevents these functions from being used by new base components that use this modular resource, but meets the requirement that all built-in functions either be defined or `throw` a `runtime_error` error, to ensure that the new `MyBase` class successfully instantiates.
 - The `my_base.cpp` source file contains the function and object definitions used by the `MyBase` class.

-Note that the model triplet itself, `acme:my-custom-base-repo:mybase` in this example, is defined in the entry point (main program) file `main.cpp`, which is described in the next section.
+Note that the model triplet itself, `acme:my-custom-base-module:mybase` in this example, is defined in the entry point (main program) file `main.cpp`, which is described in the next section.

 {{< expand "Click to view sample code for the my_base.hpp header file" >}}